-The circulation fan in an air conditioner can be a valuable energy saver in certain climates at certain times of day.
-Those are important caveats, because an air conditioning fan can also increase energy costs if not used properly.
+The circulation fan in an air conditioner can be a valuable energy saver ... in certain climates at certain times of day.
+Those are important qualifiers, because an air conditioning fan may actually increase your energy costs if not used properly.

-The U.S. Department of Energy Office of Energy Efficiency and Renewable Energy recommends buying a central air conditioner with a fan-only switch, but only recommends using the fan-only setting when the temperature drops at night.
+The U.S. Department of Energy Office of Energy Efficiency and Renewable Energy recommends buying a central air conditioner with a fan-only switch but just using the fan-only setting when the outdoor temperature drops at night.

-This only works when the temperature drops substantially at night.
-Of course, every person has a different idea of comfort, but circulation fans may be a good bet when the outside temperature is below 85.
+This only works at times when the air temperature decreases substantially at night.
+Of course, every person has a different idea of comfort, but circulation fans are usually a good bet when the outside temperature is below 85 degrees Fahrenheit.